Nashua, New Hampshire: Government

 In the New Hampshire Executive Council, Nashua is included within the 5th District and is currently represented by Republican Dave Wheeler.
-Nashua is included within New Hampshire's 2nd congressional district and is currently represented by Democrat Ann McLane Kuster in the U.S. House of Representatives.
+Nashua is included within New Hampshire's 2nd congressional district and is currently represented by Democrat Maggie Goodlander in the U.S. House of Representatives.

 At the presidential level, Nashua leans strongly towards Democrats.
-George H. W. Bush was the last Republican presidential nominee to win Nashua in 1988.
+George H. W. Bush was the last Republican presidential nominee to win Nashua, in 1988.

 Education

 In the 2000 U.S Census, 22,700 residents over age three were enrolled in a Nashua educational institution, approximately a fourth of the city.